 In high relief, the figures and subjects extend further from the background; generally by more than half of the sculpture’s mass.
 Conversely, the bas-relief remains a shallow sculpture, with figures that barely protrude from the surface behind.
 These techniques can be used to varying degrees, even within the same piece of artwork, as in Lorenzo Ghiberti’s Gates of Paradise in Florence, which utilizes high relief for the main foreground figures and bas-relief to depict the background environment.

 As one of the oldest forms of art, bas-relief has been used by many different civilizations.
 Some of the earliest discovered bas-reliefs were carved into rock caves around 30,000 years ago.
 The style became immensely popular in the ancient empires of Egypt, Assyria, and later Persia.

 Combined bas-relief and high-relief was a particular favorite in Greece and Rome.
 These reliefs from ancient civilizations have proved invaluable for historians in the reconstruction of past cultures and events, and perhaps none more so than the intricate bas-reliefs of the palace at Persepolis.

 Persepolis and the Persian Empire

-The bas-reliefs of Persepolis were carved when the Persian Empire was at the heights of its great power.
-In 559 B.C., frustrated by the tightening grip of the Median Empire, Cyrus the Great had ousted the former king, established the new Persian Empire, and quickly consolidated territory.
+The bas-reliefs of Persepolis were carved when the Persian Empire was at the height of its great power.
+In 559 BCE, frustrated by the tightening grip of the Median Empire, Cyrus the Great had ousted the former king, established the new Persian Empire, and quickly consolidated territory.
 By the time Darius the Great, Cyrus’s great-grandnephew reached the pinnacle of his rule, the Persian Empire encompassed the majority of what is now the middle east, northern Africa, west and central Asia, and even to the Indus valley in India.